jefftriplett/cookiecutter-pandoc-ebook-template/README.md

 This project is a cookiecutter wrapper for Evan David Goer's [pandoc-ebook-template](https://github.com/evangoer/pandoc-ebook-template) project which creates ebooks out of Pandoc Markdown.

+## Why?

+After cloning Evan's project four or five times and then having remember which places to update, it became apparent that I at least needed this template.
+Enjoy!

+## Bla bla LaTeX is better than using Markdown...

+Yes, you are right but life is too short to stare at LaTeX if Markdown will work.

 ## Using this template

     $ pip install cookiecutter